mcellteam/cellblender_tutorials/irrev_rev_uni_bi.rst

 Open **irrev_uni_nonsteady.main.mdl** and add in the following text at the top of the mdl::

-    box_volume_liters = box_volume * 1e-15 /* convert from cubic microns to liters */
+    box_volume = 0.05 /* cubic microns, volume of the box used to contain the A and B molecules */ box_volume_liters = box_volume * 1e-15 /* convert from cubic microns to liters */
     Na = 6.022e23 /* Avogadro's number, molecules per mole */